fortana-co/react-dropzone-uploader/README.md

 - `dropzoneActive`
   + wrapper for entire dropzone when dropzone contains file(s); this is __added__ to the `dropzone` class
 - `content`
-  + wrapper for DropzoneContentComponent with no files present
+  + wrapper for dropzone content with no files present
 - `contentWithFiles`
-  + wrapper for DropzoneContentComponent with file(s) present
+  + wrapper for dropzone content with file(s) present
 - `input`
   + applied directly input label
 - `submitButtonContainer`